What Is 5G?

 - All mmWave bands (including n258, n260, and n261)

-(See here for a complete list of cellular frequencies.)
+(Click here to see a complete list of cellular frequencies.)

 While the FCC hasn’t yet issued blanket approval for some frequencies, booster solutions are beginning to become available and may be operated with explicit permission from your carrier.